adlnet/xAPI-Spec/xAPI-About.md

 <a name="def-profile"></a>

-__Profile__: A specific set of rules and documentation for implementing xAPI in a particular context.
-Profiles generally provide a particular vocabulary of terms, some created specifically for the profile, and some are referenced from other vocabularies.
+__Profile__: A profile is the human or machine-readable documentation of application-specific concepts, extensions, and statement templates used when implementing xAPI in a particular context.
-Sometimes a profile might provide multiple vocabularies for different situations, and sometimes someone might curate a vocabulary from multiple sources without creating a profile.
 Not to be confused with [Document Profile Resource](#def-document-profile).

 <a name="def-registration"></a>